stephanezab/PongGame/README.md

   - This class keeps track of the score of the players

 ## How to use
-Clone the repository using Git and dowwnload eclipse.
+Clone the repository using Git and download eclipse.
 You can download eclipse https://eclipseide.org/